ninalor02/schedule-appointment/README.md

 * This appointment setter is a live setting, were you are allowed to go back to previous,present, future dates.
 And you will be able to save the dates on any desire dates.

+* The gray represent the past live hours
+* The red represent the current live hours
+* the green represent the future live hours